Fundraising Advisory Team

 Rob Braide

-A life long Montréalais and proud Anglo-Québécois Rob Braide grow up in Westmount, went to Westmount High and Dawson College and studying music and working at the Carleton University’s CKCU Fm got his first radio job at CHOM fm and never looked back.
+A lifelong Montréalais and proud Anglo-Québécois, Rob Braide grew up in Westmount, attended Westmount High and Dawson College, studied music, and worked at Carleton University’s CKCU FM.
+He then got his first radio job at CHOM FM and never looked back.

-A long career in Broadcasting saw him manage CJAD, CHOM and Mix 96, work with Astral Media and Stingray Digital.
+His long career in Broadcasting included managing CJAD, CHOM, and Mix 96 and working with Astral Media and Stingray Digital.

-He was the chief reviewing officer of the Saint Patrick’s Parade in 1999 and has been inducted into the Canadian Association of Broadcasters Hall of Fame and the Canadian Music and Broadcasting Hall of Fame.
+He was the chief reviewing officer of the 1999 Saint Patrick’s Parade and has been inducted into the Canadian Association of Broadcasters Hall of Fame and the Canadian Music and Broadcasting Hall of Fame.

-Rob has also served on the board of directors of a wide variety of local and national philanthropic organizations including Saint Mary’s Hospital, the Montreal Children’s Hospital, Les Amis de La Montagne, The Montreal Board of Trade, The Montreal Jubilation Gospel Choir, The Trevor Williams Kids Foundation and is currently board chair of Calgary’s Studio Bell, home of The National Music Centre.
+Rob has also served on the board of directors of a wide variety of local and national philanthropic organizations, including Saint Mary’s Hospital, the Montreal Children’s Hospital, Les Amis de La Montagne, The Montreal Board of Trade, The Montreal Jubilation Gospel Choir, The Trevor Williams Kids Foundation, is currently board chair of Calgary’s Studio Bell, home of The National Music Centre and has recently joined the board of QCGN, The Quebec Community Groups Network.

 Andrew Caddell

-Andrew Caddell is the Principal of QIT Canada, an Emergency Management software company with headquarters in Australia.
-He is also a weekly columnist for the Hill Times newspaper in Ottawa and a Town Councillor in the historic Lower Saint Lawrence village of Kamouraska, He retired from the Department of Global Affairs Canada (DGAC) in 2017, after sixteen years’ service in Development Communications, Policy, Public Diplomacy, United Nations and Trade Promotion.
+Andrew Caddell is a weekly columnist for the Hill Times newspaper in Ottawa and a Town Councillor in the historic Lower Saint Lawrence village of Kamouraska.
+He retired from Global Affairs Canada (GAC) in 2017, after sixteen years of service in Development, Policy, Public Diplomacy, United Nations and Trade Promotion.
 In 2009, he served as Second Secretary at the Canadian High Commission in Delhi.
+From 2017 to 2025, he was a Principal of QIT Canada, an Emergency Management software company with headquarters in Australia.

 He is a double graduate of Carleton University in Ottawa and received his Master’s degree in Journalism in 2002 for his thesis, “Like Moths to a Flame: the news media’s influence on the United Nations and the specialized agencies.”

-In Canada, he was the Director of Communications for the Canadian Minister of Public Works and Government Services from 1994 to 1995 and from 1990 to 1994 was the Director of Public Affairs for the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) in Montreal.
+In Canada, he was the Director of Communications for the Premier of Newfoundland and Labrador in 2016, the Canadian Minister of Public Works and Government Services from 1994 to 1995 and from 1990 to 1994 was the Director of Public Affairs for the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) in Montreal.

-Andrew Caddell has always been active in the community: he serves on the YMCA Foundation and sponsors the “Pip” award for alumni of YMCA Kanawana in memory of his father and son.
-Il est membre du Conseil d’administration du Musée de Kamouraska.
+Andrew Caddell has always been active in the community: he sponsors the “Pip” award for alumni of YMCA Kanawana in memory of his father and son.
+He is a board member of the Museum of Kamouraska.
 He has cycled all of Canada and continues to cycle tour, plays oldtimers hockey, golf and tennis.
+He is a citizen of Ireland through his grandfather, who was born in Galway.
 He is married to Elaine Feldman and the father of three children, James (1973-2005), Emily and Jack.

 John Coleman